ramiss/arduino_DJI_03_RC_ARM/README.md

 *Please note that the DJI Air Unit must be fully powered on and connected to the Goggles before you give it the arm signal.

 **Caution:**
-Please make sure that only 5v is being supplied to the Arduino Nano.
-The below wiring diagram assumes the receiver is powered from a 5v BEC.
-If the receiver is powered by a different or unregulated voltage then you will need to provide a 5v BEC between the main battery and the Arduino Nano.
+Please make sure that only 5v regulated is being supplied to the Arduino Nano.
+The below wiring diagram assumes the receiver is powered from a 5v BEC/UBEC.
+If the receiver is powered by a different or unregulated voltage then you will need to provide a 5v UBEC between the main battery and the Arduino Nano.

 ![Arduino DJI 03 RC ARM Wiring](https://i.imgur.com/l8pAnhi.jpg)